OneLink U Lesson 4

 • Take turns sharing your testimony with one of your teammates.
 Listen to their testimony and give constructive feedback on how to use simple and non-churchy language.

 • What method of sharing the gospel do you prefer?
-You will need to ask your host if they have a method they would suggest you use in their context.
+Be sure to ask your host if they have a method they want you to learn for their context.

 • Who is one person from your “10 most wanted” that you want to have a spiritual conversation with this week?